ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 properties.
 The SendError contains an implementation-specific reference to the Message to which it applies.

 ## Message Properties {#message-props}

 Applications may need to annotate the Messages they send with extra information to control how data is scheduled and processed by the transport protocols in the Connection.
-A MessageContext object contains properties for sending Messages, and can be passed to the Send Action.
-Note that these properties are per-Message, not per-Send if partial Messages are sent ({{send-partial}}).
-All data blocks associated with a single Message share properties.
+Therefore a message context containing these properties can be passed to the Send Action.
+For other uses of the message context, see {{msg-ctx}}.

+Note that message properties are per-Message, not per-Send if partial Messages are sent ({{send-partial}}).
+All data blocks associated with a single Message share properties specified in the Message Contexts.
 For example, it would not make sense to have the beginning of a Message expire, but allow the end of a Message to still be sent.

+A MessageContext object contains  and metadata for  Messages to be sent or received.

 ~~~
 messageData := "hello".octets()